Snowdonia Challenge – Jayne’s Journey

 Loads of you tell us that one of your favourite things about Snowdonia Challenge is the chance to spend time catching up with old friends and making new ones.

 As the event organisers this has been the same for us.

 Over the last 2 years through Snowdonia Challenge and our other events we have met nearly 1500 lovely, like-minded people.
 We are extremely grateful for this.

 Many of these people have become good friends and a few of them are now a wonderful and valued part of Team Breese.

 We met Jayne when she took part in Snowdonia Challenge 2017 with her partner, Ash.
 Jayne couldn’t take part in 2018 but got in touch because she wanted to come along and join in the atmosphere of the event.

 Jayne is a photographer!
 So we asked her if she’d bring along her camera and take some photos during the 3 days.

-We’ve asked Jayne to tell us about her Snowdonia Challenge journey and why she enjoys being a part of this event and her tips for preparing for your own Snowdonia Challenge…
+We’ve asked Jayne to tell us about her Snowdonia Challenge journey, why she enjoys being a part of this event and her tips for preparing for your own Snowdonia Challenge…

 WHAT CHALLENGES HAVE YOU DONE BEFORE?